 June 2019 - UF School of Theatre + Dance

-Bell tolls open the show, signaling the death of Ed Stray.
-The sound of a bell comes to signify someone's death, while the reverberation of the toll warns Mark that someone's death is imminent.
+Bell tolls opened the show, marking the death of Ed Stray.
+I sampled the initial sound and edited in the long reverb.
+The sound of a bell comes to signify someone's death, while the reverberation alone warns Mark that death is imminent.

-Throughout the production, I used different combinations of base recordings to create fires with different timbers and intensities.
-A variation of this also serves as the intermission soundscape.
+I used different combinations of base recordings to create fires of varying timber and intensity.
+This also served as the intermission soundscape.